5 Proven Tips for Selling Your Food Product

-How Green Mountain Mustard Got on the Grocery Shelves
+How Green Mountain Mustard Won a Place on Supermarket Shelves

-When I landed my first food distributor.
-I thought I was golden.
-I thought I'd be in hundreds of stores in just a few months.
-Unfortunately, that wasn't the case.
+When I landed my first food distributor, I thought I'd be in hundreds of stores within a few months.
+It didn't happen.
 Distributors and brokers represent thousands of products.
-They can't possibly single your product out (with certain regional specialty food distributors being an exception).
-That means you've got to be the one pounding the pavement - going into stores to drop samples off and talk to store managers.
-Use your distributor as a way to distribute your product.
+They're not going to single yours out (with certain regional specialty food distributors being an exception).
+You've got to be the one pounding the pavement, visiting stores to drop samples off and talking to store managers.
+Then your distributor will distribute your product.

 Follow Up With Grocery and Supermarket Buyers

-Simply dropping off samples and saying a prayer isn't going to get your products on the shelf at the busiest grocery store in town.
-You have to follow up…let's say once per quarter.
-Yes, even if it seems like it's annoying.
-The buyer forgets about you the second your samples leave your hands.
+A single visit won't get your products on the shelf at the busiest store in town.
+You have to follow up about once every quarter.
+Yes, even if you're worried that you're just being annoying.
+The buyer forgot about you the second you left the last time.

 Do Monthly In-Store Demos

 Demos are awesome.
-They get you in front of new customers, and you meet loyal fans (who then give you ways to use your product).
-Plus, you gain brownie points from your buyer for spending an afternoon dishing out samples.
+They get you in front of new customers and you meet loyal fans.
+Plus, you get brownie points from your buyer for spending an afternoon dishing out samples.
 This shows your commitment to the retailer and your desire to push more product.
-Many stores only allow one demo slot per month.
-Take advantage of that and schedule your next demo after you finished your last one.
+Many stores only allow one demo slot per month, so schedule your next demo right after you finished your last one.

 Clean Up and Keep an Eye on Your Shelf Space

-No one likes dusty jars - even if they just made it onto the shelf.
-Dusty jars tell consumers your product is old, close to expiration, and it's not popular.
-Shine your jar tops with a microfiber cloth, straighten your facings, and pull product forward.
+No one buys dusty jars.
+They tell consumers that your product is old, unpopular, and close to its expiration date.
+Shine the jar tops with a microfiber cloth, straighten the facings, and pull the product forward.
 This attention to detail helps you sell more product.
-Plus, going into retailers lets you know if you need to deliver more product.
-That means you'll have clean shelves and fully-stocked product.
-A perfect mix of increased sales of your food products.
+Meanwhile, you'll know when it's time to restock.

 Start Small and Grow

-A lot of food companies want to grow at lightning speed from the beginning.
-I urge you to take it slower.
-Why?
-Because you'll be much more organized.
-You'll have processes figured out and you'll know what works in retail.
-Going from 5 stores to 500 takes time, money, systems, maintenance, and a lot of sweat.
+Everybody wants their product to grow at lightning speed.
+I urge you to take it slow.
+You'll be more organized.
+You'll streamline processes and find out what works in retail.
+Going from five stores to 500 takes time, money, systems, maintenance, and a lot of sweat equity.
 Start small, figure everything out, and then make your move to shelf stardom.

-Author Bio: Michael Adams runs Green Mountain Mustard, found in over 100 retailers across New England.
+Author bio: Michael Adams runs Green Mountain Mustard, found at stores across New England.